 The Student Steel Bridge Competition provides design and construction planning experience, an opportunity to learn fabrication procedures, and the excitement of competing against students from other colleges and universities.

 III.
 RULE CHANGES

-The 2000 Student Steel Bridge Contest will be very different from previous years, providing a fresh challenge for contestants, safer loading, and simplified rules.
+The following list covers some of the major changes from the 2000 rules.
+Minor changes are not listed.
 Contestants and judges are cautioned to read this entire Rules booklet carefully and disregard rules from previous years.